-This study explores how public comments influence the drafting of Japan's Sixth Basic Environmental Plan by employing generative AI to evaluate the quality of administrative responses.
-Using ChatGPT 40, we analyzed 382 public comment-reply pairs, identified whether each comment led to changes in the draft, and assigned "Meaningful Reply" scores on a five-point scale.
-The results show that 84 comments out of 382 were linked to identifiable textual revisions, and these cases received significantly higher Meaningful Reply scores than those without such linkage.
-Although discrepancies were observed between human evaluations and AI-generated scores, the model often captured substantial contributions not explicitly acknowledged in official responses.
-This approach offers a scalable and transparent method to assess the substantive impact of public participation in environmental policymaking.
-While the analysis is limited to a single policy cycle, the findings suggest the potential of LLMs as tools for enhancing deliberative governance and evaluating stakeholder influence in policy processes.
+This study explores how public comments influence the drafting of Japan's Sixth Basic Environmental Plan, by employing generative AI to evaluate the quality of administrative responses.
+Using ChatGPT 40, we analyzed 382 public comment-reply pairs, determined whether each comment led to changes in the draft, and assigned "Meaningful Reply" scores on a five-point scale.
+The results showed that 84 of the 382 comments were linked to identifiable textual revisions, and these cases received significantly higher Meaningful Reply scores than those without such linkages.
+Although discrepancies were observed between human evaluations and AI-generated scores, the model often captured substantial contributions that were not explicitly acknowledged in official responses.
+This approach offers a scalable and transparent method for assessing the substantive impact of public participation in environmental policymaking.
+While the analysis was limited to a single policy cycle, the findings suggested the potential of Large Language Models (LLMs) as tools for enhancing deliberative governance and evaluating stakeholder influence in policy processes.